emericg/esp32-environmental-sensors/README.md

 Wifi and Bluetooth **environmental sensors** built with **ESP32** dev boards.

-These firmwares are providing both a **wifi** web inteface and a documented **BLE** API to use with [WatchFlower](https://github.com/emericg/WatchFlower).
+These firmwares are providing both a **WiFi** web inteface and a documented **BLE** API to use with [WatchFlower](https://github.com/emericg/WatchFlower).
-They use standard libraries and are easy to customize.
+They use standard libraries and are easy to customize to your own needs.

 ## Projects